AlanCoding/django-ansible-base/docs/apps/rbac/for_app_developers.md

 - **`DABPermission`** - Mirrors Django's `Permission` model but only tracks permissions for RBAC-registered models and supports remote models
 - **`DABContentType`** - Mirrors Django's `ContentType` but with enhanced caching and support for remote models
-- **User/Team/Organization Models** - Configurable through settings, defaults to Django's built-in models
+- **User/Team/Organization Models** - Configurable through settings, defaults to Django or DAB default models

-This parallel structure provides:
+The custom permission and content type models provide:
 - Better performance through aggressive caching
 - Support for tracking permissions to remote services
-- Clean separation from Django's built-in auth system
+- Clean separation from Django's built-in auth system, avoiding conflicts with other apps

-### Integration Approach

-You can use DAB RBAC entirely at the Django model level:
-- Use role definitions to delegate permissions to users and teams
-- The system efficiently filters querysets to show only objects a user has permission to access

 ### Terminology for Developers